kulpojke/nr218/calendar.md

 ## Attendance Policy

-Students are allowed 3 unexcused absences.
+Before leaving for each class you will need to turn in an "exit ticket".
+The exit ticket is simply a short answer to a question that will given in class.
+The exit ticket will let me know that you were in class, and help me to gauge how well students are absorbing the material.
+You are allowed 3 unexcused absences.
 Beyond 3 unexcused absences, you will be deducted 2% of the total grade for each unauthorized absence.

 ## Academic Integrity